John-Otago/Key-Journals/README.md

-# Key Journals in HASS
+# Selected Journals in HASS

 A J.W.
 Project
 Last Update: 15 July 2021 (for July 2021 – June 2022)